Gastronomy Tours was awarded by IGCAT as one of the “Top 10 Websites for Foodie Travelers for 2025”!

 Metsovo is a popular destination for mushroom lovers as nearly all edible mushroom and truffle species can be found here.
 Its dense beech forests and high elevations attract mycophiles even in the summer.

-Porcini, chanterelle, morel and red pine mushrooms – in other words, particularly delicious mushrooms – grow in abundance both in Mestovo and in the wider region of eastern Zagori.
+Porcini, chanterelle, morel and red pine mushrooms – in other words, particularly delicious mushrooms – grow in abundance both in Mestovo and in the broader region of eastern Zagori.
 Most of these emerge twice a year – in spring and in autumn – depending on the rain, temperature and elevation.
 Special mention should be made of the golden trumpet mushroom, which thrives in Metsovo’s pine forests and to the truffles, too, which owe their abundance to the presence of wild boars, which spread the fungus via their droppings.

 The nicest path: On the path that connects Metsovo itself with Aoos Springs Lake, chances are you will encounter a plethora of fine species, first in the pine woods and later in the beech forest.